nemisj/docs/cv.md

 __Keywords__: WSDL, SOAP, Dime, .NET C#, IE6, DnD

-#### 2005 november - 2006 may: Junior JavaScript developer,  Mendix, Rotterdam
+#### 2005 November - 2006 May: Mendix, Rotterdam

 ( http://www.mendix.com/ )

+__Role__ : Junior JavaScript developer

+__Department__ 	: R&D

 Started working at Mendix as student ( Intern/Internship ) as Junior JavaScript developer.
 This was the beginning of the Mendix history and my proffesional career.
 Their idea was and is still is very simple: "Build, run and deploy app using Mendidx Platform".
 Mendix Platform includes Business Modeler, which is used to build an app ( using form-builder ) and deploy it to the Mendix Application Server.
 Deployed apps run in a browser as single-page applications using Mendix Client Framework.
 The main difference between Mendix and others was that Mendix generated only configuration of the app totally and no code, which they later called Model Driven Development.

-My knowledge base of JavaScript was almost equal to nothing
+My knowledge base of JavaScript was almost equal to nothing.

-__Department__ 	: R&D

 __Achievements__ :